CptFrikadel/SmartStorageUnit/Readme.md

 Recipes are saved in json format and loaded in `Recipe` class, see `example_recipe.json` and `recipe.py`.Sensor data from SmartCuttingBoard (and possibly other things) is interpreted to keep track of the current step in the recipe.

+# Dimensions of amounts

+For all recipes, we follow a standard dimension for multiple types of ingrediënts:

+Cooking_time: time in minutes

+Liquids: amount in milliliters
+Solid items in packaging: amount in amount of products/packagings of product Crystallized or powdered solids like flour or sugar: milligrams
+Sauces: Tablespoons
+Solid items in large amounts like rice or pasta: grams